J-turn Steering

 Second lean angle** The demand lean angle for the second turn in degrees.

-Second step duration The time required to input the Second steer angle (a step function is used to input the angle to the steering wheel).
+Second step duration The time required to apply the Second steer angle to the steering wheel (the angle is applied using a step function).

-Second turn duration Time duration for which steering is held fixed at the Second steer angle.
+Second turn duration Time duration for which steering input remains fixed at the specified Second steer angle.

 Controller Settings